OctopusDeploy/blog/blog/2021-07/deploying-ruby/index.md

 The `database.yml` file allows you to override the connection properties based on the defined environment.
 For this post, however, I configured the `database.yml` file to inherit everything from the `defaults` as I will be using the [Structured configuration variables](https://octopus.com/docs/projects/steps/configuration-features/structured-configuration-variables-feature) feature in Octopus Deploy.

 ## Building your Ruby application
-As Ruby is a scripting language, there is no need to build the application.
+As Ruby is a scripting language, there's no need to build the application.
 However, there are distinct advantages to using a build server with a Ruby application:

 - Gathering all dependent gems for application execution.
 - Using the build server Octopus Deploy plugin or integration for ease of integration, such as: